nagaremono/calculator/README.md

-This is a simple calculator used in webpage.
+This is a simple calculator used in a browser.

 Written in javascript